Review: Icelandair Saga Lounge - Perfect for Unwinding

 Our Visit to Icelandair Saga Lounge

-Our flight was scheduled to depart at 5:50 pm, yet we were surprised to discover that Icelandair Saga Lounge closed at 5:00 pm.
+Our flight was scheduled to depart at 5:50 pm, yet we were surprised to discover that the Icelandair Saga Lounge closed at 5:00 pm.
 The friendly receptionist told us this when we arrived at the lounge.
 This was unusual for us, as airport lounges typically don't close that early.
 The premature closure might have been because, after 6:00 pm, there weren't many departing flights by Icelandair.
 This, unfortunately, limited our time in the lounge, which was a bit of a letdown given our initial expectations.

 Impressions of Saga Lounge